mspass-team/mspass/docs/source/user_manual/memory_management.rst

    If your job aborts with a memory fault, first try closing every other application and running the job again with the system memory monitor tool running simultaneously.
+-  Running MsPASS under docker with normal memory parameters should never actually crash your system.
+The reason is docker by default will only allow the container to utilize some fraction of system memory.
+   Memory allocation failures are then relative to container size not system memory size.

 In working with very large data sets there is the added constraint of what file systems are available to store the starting waveform data,